ArghyaShubhshiv/art-sprites/README.md

 3. **Add more public-domain sources**: Perhaps incorporate more APIs from different museums, archive.org, etc.

 3. See if there's a better way to **manage cache/reduce latency**.

+4. **Package the script** for the Arch User Repository (AUR) to simplify installation on Arch Linux.